mspnp/aks-fabrikam-dronedelivery/08-secret-managment-and-ingress-controller.md

 1. Obtain all the identity info to install Azure App Gateway Ingress Controller

-   > :book: the app team wants to use Azure AD Pod Identity to authenticate its
-   > ingress controller pod so they will need to obtain indentity information such us the
-   > user managed identity resource id and client id for the ingress controller created as part of the cluster pre requisites.
-   > This way when installing Azure Application Gateway Ingress Controller they can provide such information to create the Kubernetes Azure Identity objects.
+   > :book: the app team wants to use Azure AD Pod Identity to assign an identity to its ingress controller pod, so they will need to obtain indentity information such us the user managed identity resource id and client id for the ingress controller created as part of the cluster pre requisites.
+This way when installing Azure Application Gateway Ingress Controller they can provide such information to create the Kubernetes Azure Identity objects.

    ```bash
    INGRESS_CONTROLLER_PRINCIPAL_RESOURCE_ID=$(az group deployment show -g rg-shipping-dronedelivery -n cluster-stamp-prereqs-identities --query properties.outputs.appGatewayControllerPrincipalResourceId.value -o tsv)